-Thompson Hine has a broad range of experience in helping organizations respond to ransomware attacks and data breaches, including the following:
+Thompson Hine has a broad range of experience in helping organizations respond to cyberattacks and data breaches, including the following:

 Businesses must protect the privacy and security of the personal data and confidential information in their custody and control.
 However, in today’s dynamic threat environment, businesses are facing evolving risks to their information technology (IT) systems and networks.
 To mitigate these risks, a business should build a data protection program tailored to its unique concerns and threats.
 Central to developing a data protection program is creating, implementing, and maintaining a clear and concise data incident response plan (IRP) that outlines the measures and tools needed to prepare for and respond to an actual or reasonably suspected data breach.